Wabash College at a Glance

 Majors

 Wabash offers 27 majors in the following areas: Art, Biochemistry, Biology, Chemistry, Classics, Computer Science, Economics, English, French, German, Greek, History, Latin, Mathematics, Music, Philosophy, Physics, Political Science, Psychology, Religion, Rhetoric, Spanish, and Theater, along with multidisciplinary majors in Financial Economics, Hispanic Studies, and Philosophy, Politics, and Economics, and a self-designed major in Humanities and Fine Arts.
-Students may choose a double or triple major; or enroll in a 3-2 engineering program with Columbia University, Purdue University, or Washington University in St. Louis.
+Students may choose a double or triple major; or enroll in a 3+2 engineering program with Columbia University or Purdue University (BA + BS), or a 3+3 engineering program with Washington University in St. Louis (BA + BS + MS).

 Library Collections and Services